tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </james>
 <from {% include citation for=page.cite.plagiarized.maddy_myers at="¶ 5" %}>

 <mark>Additionally, there’s physical flirtations between the duo.
 In a diner, Sandra spoon-feeds Cate a bite of her food, in a very intimate *Lady and the Tramp*-esque manner.
-I don’t know about you, but I never delicately place forkfuls of diner food on to my platonic friends’ tongues.Whenever the duo interacts it's clear there's a shared intimacy between them that the other women in the crew don't experience with each other.</mark>
+I don’t know about you, but I never delicately place forkfuls of diner food on to my platonic friends’ tongues.
+Whenever the duo interacts it's clear there's a shared intimacy between them that the other women in the crew don't experience with each other.</mark>

 </from>
 </compare>